open-contracting/kingfisher-process/docs/cli-local-load.rst

     python ocdskingfisher-process-cli local-load 1 /data/moldova release_package

-- Pass the ID of the collection you want checked.
+- Pass the ID of the collection you want to load the data into.
 Use :doc:`cli-list-collections` to look up the ID you want.
 - Pass the directory you want to load files from.
 - Pass the type of the files.
 For possible options, see data types for files in :doc:`data-model`